 Packed with vitamins, minerals and phytonutrients—disease-fighting compounds that have powerful antioxidant activity—there are many benefits of eating fruits and vegetables.

 Plant foods, including vegetables and fruits, are also the best source of fiber.
-Insoluble fiber, found in whole grains and the outside of seeds, fruits and legumes, is essential for bowel regularity.
+Insoluble fiber, found in whole grains and the outside of seeds, fruits and legumes, is essential for bowel regularity and can even prevent hemorrhoids.
 Soluble fiber, found inside fruits, vegetables, seeds and grains, lowers blood cholesterol levels and slows the entry of glucose into the bloodstream.